Intuition vs. Your Mind

 3. Emotional Insight often involves an emotional component.
 It provides a holistic understanding of a situation by considering both rational and emotional aspects.

-The Nature of Overthinking
+The Nature of Your Mind

 On the other end of the spectrum, overthinking involves excessive analysis and consideration of every detail before deciding.
 It often stems from a desire for certainty and a fear of making mistakes, leading individuals to get caught in endless thoughts.